All 9 Different Types of Nail Guns with Their Uses in 2025

 Framing Nail Gun

-These nail guns (framing nailers) are potent and effective for industrial use.
-The nails are usually 2 ½”-3 ½” long and have two varieties: clipped head and round head.
-It also covers framing, wood siding, and major carpentry works.
-In heavy projects, using framing nail guns can save you time more than anything.
+These nail guns (framing nailers) are levels and work tremendously for much pacesetter Mexico.
+Common nails can be of 2 ½”-3 ½” size and they are classified into two types — clipped head and round head.
+This also includes framing, wood siding, and large carpentry works.
+Anything else using framing nail guns saves you time on heavy projects.

 #2.
 Finishing Nail Gun: